metzmitchell/rowan-remodeler-playbook/docs/06-platform-website-and-gmb/cdn-in-use.md

+---
+title: "CDN Implementation"
-# CDN in use for fast content loading
+description: "Task to confirm that a Content Delivery Network (CDN) is in use for faster global content loading."

-Status: Search Engine Optimization
+tags: ["website", "task", "active"]
+last_updated: "2025-12-18"
+---

+# CDN Implementation